 Learning from Masters

-Meeting times and venue: The group meets every third Tuesday of the month at 7 pm at the presenter’s house or venue of choice.
+Group meeting times: The group meets every second Tuesday of the month 6:30 for 7 pm

-To join: please contact coordinator Trudi du Toit on 082 572 6127 or email@example.com.
+To join: all CTPS members (and guests) welcome - please contact coordinator Trudi du Toit on 082 572 6127 or email@example.com